-And it seems to pay off.
-A German home décor search portal was able to reduce its CPA by nearly 25% by using Facebook Custom Audiences to drive high-quality traffic to its partner sites.
+And it can pay off.
+A German home décor search portal was able to reduce its CPA by nearly 25% using Facebook Custom Audiences to drive high-quality traffic to its partner sites.

 And that’s just one example.

-We have over 100 clients that use Facebook ads, and we have countless pieces of content on how we take advantage of Facebook ads (this being one of them).
+We have over 100 clients that use Facebook ads, and we’ve shared our experiences through countless pieces of content (this being one of them).

-If you want to be among the 91% of marketers reaching their audiences via Facebook ads, there’s really no way of going around the Facebook Ads Manager or the Power Editor.
+So if you want to be among the 91% of marketers reaching their audiences via Facebook ads, there’s really no way around the Facebook Ads Manager or the Power Editor.

-However, the Power Editor is more complex and mainly used for managing large-scale campaigns.
+The Power Editor, by the way, is more complex and mainly used for managing large-scale campaigns.
 I’d suggest that you start by mastering the Ads Manager.

 If you’re not familiar with this ad management tool yet, here’s a super quick overview of what can be done with it: